FLASH SALES: discover new special offers every week!

 Main species and varieties

-• Dianthus deltoides, “cushion pink” or “heath pink”: Perfect for rockeries and border beds, it forms a dense dark green, sometimes bluish lawn covered with small fragrant flowers with fringed petals in red, white, or pink, sometimes with a darker eye.
+• Dianthus deltoides, “cushion pink” or “heath pink”: Perfect for rockeries and border edges, it forms a dense dark green, sometimes bluish carpet covered with small fragrant flowers with fringed petals in red, white, or pink, sometimes with a darker eye.

-• Sand pink (Dianthus arenarius): this botanical species forms a discreet cushion about 30 cm high covered with small slightly fragrant fringed white flowers on fine green foliage.
+• Sand pink (Dianthus arenarius): this botanical species forms a discreet cushion about 30 cm high, covered with small, slightly fragrant white fringed flowers on fine green foliage.
 Very floriferous until September.

 Annuals and biennials: